M4X40/BlenderUmapGuides/BlenderUmap2.rst

   ☐ Export Foliage
   ☑ Export Lights
   ☑ Export Spline

+  ☐ Export Landscape Only
+    Parallel Threads         24
+                (Note: depends on cpu Logical processors.
+General rule of thumb is to subtract 8 from your Logical processors)
     Object Cache Size        1000
                 (Note: depends on ram.
 General rule of thumb is to multiply your ram amount by 31.25) ☑ Reuse Maps